FeatureBaseDB/featurebase-docs/docs/cloud/cloud-tables/cloud-table-delete.md

 ---
-title: Drop table
+title: Delete table
 layout: default
 parent: Manage tables
 grand_parent: Cloud
 nav_order: 6
 ---

-# How do I drop a table in FeatureBase Cloud?
+# How do I delete a table in FeatureBase Cloud?
 {: .no_toc }

 There are a number of reasons why you may choose to drop a table, including: